Gunmen attack village in Kogi, kill 14 – The Sun Nigeria

 “I called the SSA on Security of the Local Government in Koton-Karfe and I said that before I get there, he should mobilise his vigilante men to assist the police – the DPO and the Area Commander in the area – for them to assess the place and see what assistance they could render.”

-The commissioner said he later went to the scene of crime and took part in collection of the dead bodies, adding that: “I was there and I was part of those who picked some of the dead bodies we are talking about.”
+The CP said he later went to the scene of crime and took part in collection of the bodies.

 “Yes, 14 people were killed and about six others were fatally injured.
 The saddening thing is that out of the 14 dead bodies that were brought out, 13 were from one family.